-The history of Castle Beach Fire Department is very complex since it was formed in 1920.
-After a fire decimated the downtown area in 1919, city officials moved to form a fire department.
-History suggests that prior to the "Fire of 1919," many of the city councilminifigs were against the plan to create a new branch of the city as they argued that mutual aid was less than 30 minutes away.
-But when the "Fire of 1919" spread to an entire block within the 30 minute timeframe, and eventually burned most of the city, including many of the council minifigs homes.
+The history of Castle Beach Fire Department began when it was formed in 1921.
+After a fire decimated the downtown area in 1920, city officials moved to form a fire department.
+History suggests that prior to the "Fire of 1920," many of the city councilminifigs were against the plan to create a new branch of the city as they argued that mutual aid was less than 30 minutes away.
+But the "Fire of 1920" spread to an entire block within the 30 minute timeframe, and eventually burned most of the city, including many of the council minifigs homes.
 Later, the same board members unanimously voted to create a fire department.

 Today, the department fulfills many roles in the public safety sector.
 Responding to fires and dangerous situations are only a few roles that the fire department fulfills.
 Routine inspections, visits to local schools, and public forums are a few ways that the firefighters of Castle Beach are actively engaged with the community.